babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 > ⚡ This section is for Finality Providers who already possess an EOTS key.
 > If you are a new user, you can skip this section.

-There are 3 supported methods of loading your existing EOTS keys: (1) using a mnemonic phrase, (2) exporting the `.asc` file, or (3) backing up your entire home directory.
+There are 3 supported methods of loading your existing EOTS keys:
+1. sing a mnemonic phrase
+2. exporting the `.asc` file
+3. backing up your entire home directory.
 We have outlined each of these three paths for you below.

-#### Option 1: Using your Mnemonic Phrase
+#### Option 1: Using your mnemonic phrase

 If you are using your mnemonic seed phrase, use the following command to import your key (with a keyring backend of your choice):